Slow Cooker (or not) Ham & Veggie Soup

 - Mixed greens - 4 oz

-- Onions / Carrots / Celery - Prep as directed.
+- Onions / Carrots / Celery / Sweet potatoes / Ham - Prep as directed.
 (Can be done up to 4 days ahead)

-- Slow cook soup - You can first saute onions, carrots, celery, smoked paprika, oregano, and red pepper flakes in some oil for ~3 minutes to bring out the aromatics before transferring to slow cooker.
-However, you can also just combine all those ingredients with split peas, broth (add less if you want a thicker soup, more if you want a thinner soup), and bay leaves and cook on high for 2 to 3 hours or low for 5 to 6, until split peas have completely softened.
-(If not cooking in slow cooker, heat a Dutch oven over medium-high heat and saute aromatics for ~3 minutes and then add in remainder of ingredients.
-Bring to a boil and then simmer for 40 to 50 minutes, until peas are softened.)
+- Slow cook soup - You can first saute onions, carrots, celery, half the ham (the other half is used to top finished soup), oregano, and red pepper flakes in some oil for ~3 minutes to bring out the aromatics before transferring to slow cooker.
+However, you can also just combine all those ingredients with sweet potatoes, stock (add less if you want a thicker soup, more if you want a thinner soup), and bay leaves and cook on high for 2 to 3 hours or low for 5 to 6, until veggies have softened.
+(If not cooking in slow cooker, heat a Dutch oven over medium-high heat and saute aromatics for ~3 minutes and then add in remainder of ingredients - minus the reserved ham.
+Bring to a boil and then simmer for 40 to 50 minutes, until veggies are softened.)
 (Can be done night or morning before)

 - Make vinaigrette - Whisk together vinegar, Dijon mustard, oregano, and cooking oil.
 Season to taste with salt and pepper.
 (Can be done up to 5 days ahead).

 - When soup is finished, season to taste with salt and pepper.
 Homemade soups can often taste bland and this really depends on your stock, so definitely don't be afraid to season at the end.
 Also, if you think the soup is too thick, you can always add more stock.
-Divide into bowls and finish with creme fraiche.
+Divide into bowls and finish with remainder of the ham.

-- Toss greens with vinaigrette and enjoy with bread and soup!
+- Toss greens with vinaigrette and enjoy with soup!

 There was too much broth, even with a 4 cups of broth to 1 cup of peas ratio.
 Slow cooking on low did not cook the peas all the way through.
 I think I made this previously on the stove top and was able to add liquid gradually when needed and was more successful.0 Helpful